Stock Market Today: Stocks Rise and Bond Yields Jump After Latest Signs of a Resilient Economy - ExBulletin

 The Fed has been raising rates at a breakneck pace since the start of last year.
 High rates slow inflation by dragging down the entire economy, and they have already hurt manufacturing and other industries while helping to cause three high-profile bankruptcies of the US banking system.

-In the stock market, banks were riding to some of the biggest gains.
-Wells Fargo rose 3.8%, M&T Bank gained 2.2% and JPMorgan Chase climbed 3.3%.
+In the stock market, banks rallied to some of the biggest gains.
+Wells Fargo rose 4.5%, JPMorgan Chase climbed 3.5% and US Bancorp gained 2.9%.

 The Federal Reserve said late Wednesday that the nation’s 23 largest banks would be able to survive a severe recession in its latest stress test of the system.
 Failing the test would have prevented banks from paying dividends or buying back their own shares to send money to shareholders.

-A stronger economy could also help banks make more money from lending, although higher interest rates could also put pressure on their balance sheets.
+A stronger economy could also help banks earn more money from loans, although higher interest rates could put pressure on their balance sheets.

 Federal Reserve Chairman Jerome Powell warned on Thursday that the central bank may need to tighten regulation of the system after several banks collapsed when rising rates drove down the value of the bonds they bought and d other investments made when rates were ultra low.